To discover your career needs, you first need a career needs assessment. Assess where you are and where you want to be in this lesson.

 What do I want to do with my life?
 Will I make enough money to support myself?
 Is this the right job for me?
 Choosing a career path raises a lot of difficult questions.
 While there are no simple answers, the right outlook and approach can make exploring careers that much easier.

-In this module, we'll talk about the importance of assessing your career needs, evaluating your skills and personality, considering your financial needs, and developing job skills as you begin to explore different careers.
+In this lesson, we'll talk about the importance of assessing your career needs, evaluating your skills and personality, considering your financial needs, and developing job skills as you begin to explore different careers.

 Taking the time to assess both yourself and your career needs will help you discover the right career path.
 It's important to understand how your skills and interests match up with potential careers, along with your personal and financial needs.
 Without enough planning and foresight, you might choose a profession that could leave you unhappy or even financially unstable.